 1. Rounded Shag

 A short shaggy crop with long bangs and some layering near the chin has an overall softening effect.
 What once was a throwback to the ’80s, has quickly become one of our go-to short hairstyles for long faces.
 Vertical flips on the sides can add some width to a narrow face, while the layers at the jawline feminize any angles you may have in that area.
-Fine, limp hair gets a boost from a mousse before blow-drying, like Dove Style+Care Volume Amplifier Mousse.
+Use mousse, like Suave Extra Hold Shaping Mousse before blowdrying to boost fine, limp hair.

 2. Angled Bob